superfaceai/docs/docs/guides/using-multiple-providers.md

 <!-- We recommend you to read through the [Getting Started documentation](../getting-started.mdx) first if you haven’t done so. -->

 There are currently 2 different ways you might want to switch between the providers:
-- [Choose the specific provider for each perform](#explicit): fulfill the use case by the chosen provider
+- [Choose the specific provider for each perform](#manual): fulfill the use case by the chosen provider
 - [Setup automatic failover](#failover): switch to another provider when the primary fails

-## Explicit choice of provider {#explicit}
+## Manual provider selection {#manual}

-In integration scenarios where you need to fulfill the use case by the specific provider (e.g. because the user content is saved on their servers), you can explicitly choose which provider you want to use.
+In integration scenarios where you need to fulfill the use case by the specific provider (e.g. because the user content is saved on their servers), you can manually choose which provider you want to use.

 The provider choice is bound to a single perform.
 This means you can choose different providers for different `perform` calls.